DOMESTIC VIOLENCE & DIVORCE

 For those who have been accused of domestic violence, issues of child custody can be dramatically impacted.
 Children, understandably, will be protected from violence by the courts; however, there are times when spouses will unfairly make an unwarranted allegation of domestic violence simply to sway the custody determinations.

-In controversies surrounding domestic violence allegations, expert testimony may be needed and witnesses may need to be found and deposed in order to refute successfully the undeserved domestic violence claim.
-No domestic violence allegation should be taken lightly, and any suggestion by the divorcing spouse that this type of claim may be made as a part of divorce, support, or custody strategy should be aggressively and immediately reported to legal counsel for appropriate action.
+In controversies surrounding domestic violence allegations, expert testimony may be needed and witnesses may need to be found and deposed in order to refute successfully the unwarranted domestic violence claim.
+No domestic violence allegation should be taken lightly, and any suggestion by the divorcing spouse that this type of claim may be made as a part of the divorce, support, or custody strategy should be aggressively and immediately reported to legal counsel for appropriate action.

 All too often, allegations of violence between divorcing spouses are without supporting evidence and become a matter of one spouse pointing the finger at the other spouse.
 Victims of domestic violence are often traumatized and intimidated; victims of false allegations of domestic violence are vulnerable in different ways.